Steven Sproat: Music career

 His music recording career commenced in 1988, with his first studio album, Straight Down the Line, released in 1989.
 He has since released more albums; There's More to Life in 1993, So Far So Good in 1999, Coming to My Senses in 1999, Tomorrow's Road in 2004, Acer Glade in 2007, Full Circle in 2011, and Fruit for the Soul in 2016.

 He also supported Jools Holland in 2012 on several shows, and Sproat featured on the Formby TV documentary with Frank Skinner (2011) and subsequently repeated many times on BBC Two and BBC Four.

 Author

-He authored multiple books about playing the ukulele; the first entitled, Starting Ukulele, in 2007.
+Sproat authored multiple books about playing the ukulele; the first entitled, Starting Ukulele, in 2007.
 Sproat's second book was titled, Absolute Beginners – Ukulele, in 2009.
 He has also been the author of Absolute Beginners Ukulele books 1 & 2, also Starting Ukulele and Starting Ukulele The Next Step (Book 2).